-- There are several method to remove write protection from USB flash drive or SD-Cards.
+- There are several methods to remove write protection from USB flash drive or SD-Cards.

 Cause of Write protection error on USB Flash Drive

-A write protection error on USB flash drive can be caused by virus or physical damage.
-Before we head to the solution, lets discuss the problem which causes a Flash drive or SD-card to get write protected.
-A flash drive can get write protected for several reasons including,
+A write protection error on USB flash drive can be caused by a virus or physical damage.
+Before we head to the solution, let us discuss the problem which causes a Flash drive or SD-card to get write-protected.
+A flash drive can get write-protected for several reasons including,

-- Virus attack : Trojan horse and Shortcut virus is the main cause of write protection error on USB storage.
-A Trojan horses causes a data protection error on USB Flash Drive which ends up corrupting your drive and damaging the data.
-In order to remove Trojan Horse virus from your computer it is advised to use strong Antivirus for Windows and MAC.
+Trojan horses cause a data protection error on USB Flash Drive which ends up corrupting your drive and damaging the data.
+In order to remove the Trojan Horse virus from your computer it is advised to use strong Antivirus for Windows and MAC.

 Remove Write Protection from USB drive and Card